qlaffont/fortnite-api/README.md

 *   You will see again a request with /account/api/oauth/token.
 Click on it and click after that on Inspectors get the header (Authorization header content and remove basic) => **This header is your Fortnite Client Token**
 *   Stop Capture

+/!\ Warning /!\ (Thanks @MrPowerGamerBR)
+To be sure that the API is working for you, you need to :
+* You need to disable two factor authentication before using the API, or else it will throw errors
+* You need to login at least once to Fortnite to the API to work, if not it will throw 403 Forbidden errors.

 ---

 ### SETUP